Fall 2025 Primary Recruitment

 Recruitment Process:

-Panhellenic Primary Recruitment is a mutual selection process that takes place over a five-day period.
+Panhellenic Primary Recruitment is a mutual selection process that takes place over a four-day period.
 During the process, you will have the opportunity to meet women from each chapter, learn about their traditions, financial responsibilities and philanthropic efforts.
 You will be guided through the process by Sorority Recruitment Counselors (SRCs) who are women that take on this role outside of their chapters to assist you throughout the recruitment process.

 Sorority Recruitment Counselors (SRCs)

 Your Sorority Recruitment Counselor (SRC) will be a role model in the Panhellenic community and serves as a mentor throughout the Panhellenic Primary Recruitment process.
-SRCs are considered impartial representatives of the College Panhellenic Association who understand and implement the purposes and goals of the College Panhellenic Association in recruitment.
+SRCs are considered impartial representatives of the College Panhellenic who understand and implement the purposes and goals of the College Panhellenic Association in recruitment.

 Financial Responsibility: